cycastic-cumberland/microjit/README.md

 # MicroJIT

-MicroJIT is a lightweight Dynamic Compilation Framework designed to enable developers with efficient runtime code generation.
+MicroJIT is a lightweight Dynamic Compilation Library designed to enable developers with efficient runtime code generation.

 **This project is in the early stage of its lifetime so most features currently do not work, correctly or at all**